 Celebrating designer-makers, GNCCF spans fine jewellery to functional homeware, statement accessories to unique prints.
-While they’ve had to cancel GNCCF this year, organisers will instead be championing would-be exhibitors online and are hosting a virtual fair in July (25th - 31st).
-More here.
+While they’ve had to cancel October’s GNCCF this year, organisers are instead championing would-be exhibitors online and hosted a virtual fair in July.

 A diverse celebration of Japanese culture, Doki Doki spans calligraphy demos to kimono styling, martial arts to anime and spades of sushi.
 Elsewhere find traditional board games, language lessons and expert panels; all culminating in a cosplay after-party.
 It will be back in November 2021.
 Statement here.

-NB: This list does not include individual theatre shows, concerts and smaller events; many of which are also affected.
+NB: This list does not include individual shows and smaller events; many of which are also affected.
 In the event of cancellation or postponement, anyone who has brought a ticket should contact their point of purchase.